 Crime In Ogden

-We won’t lie.
-Ogden’s crime rate is far from ideal.
+Ogden’s crime rate is not ideal.
 Ogden’s safer than only seven percent of American cities of similar size.
-In fact, its Ogden’s crime rate is currently at 4.83 compared to the median of 2.33 for the entire state of Utah.
-The chances of becoming a victim of a violent crime is 1 in 207 people in Ogden.
-In Utah overall it comes in at 1 in every 429.
+In fact, its Ogden’s violent crime rate is currently at 5.11 compared to the median of 2.59 for the entire state of Utah.
+The chances of becoming a victim of a violent crime is 1 in 196 people in Ogden.
+In Utah overall it comes in at 1 in every 386.

 We’re not telling you this to frighten you.
 We’re telling you this so that you’ll exercise caution if you plan on moving to Ogden.
 No metropolitan city is free from danger, whether it’s Ogden or Detroit.
 But most people who have experience living in larger cities learn to adapt relatively easily.
 To quote one recently transplanted family we spoke to, “it’s no different than anywhere else in the country.
 It’s just prettier.”

 Ogden Utah was once considered one of the most affordable cities in the country to own a home.
 But times have changed.
-But has Ogden changed?
-What is the housing market in Ogden Utah like now in 2020 and 2021 going forward?
+What is the housing market in Ogden Utah like now in 2022?
 Will the current hot real estate market stay hot?
 Do you need to buy or sell a house in Ogden?
 Did you know that although home prices have continued to rise, Ogden is still one of the least expensive places when looking a homes for sale in Ogden.

 One of the positive things about Ogden Real Estate and selling houses in Ogden is that home prices are a little lower than the purchase prices for houses in other Utah cities.
 This is a double edge sword though, as this increases demand for houses.
 The slightly lower prices are also bringing in the investors to buy houses in Ogden.
 Investors buy houses that need a lot of work and fix them up.
 Then they sell these properties to hard working people in the Ogden area.
 Or sometimes the investors become landlords and provide nice and clean housing for Ogden residents.

 Should you put your house up for sale in Ogden?
 Should you move there?
 That depends on what your needs are.
 There’s no doubt it’s difficult to buy a house in Ogden compared to selling your house in Ogden.
-Ogden faces many of the same problems gripping any metropolitan city across the country—even if it is smaller in size and more pretty.
+Ogden faces many of the same housing problems gripping any metropolitan city across the country—even if it is smaller in size and more pretty.

-But if you need to sell your home fast, we’ve been successfully purchasing homes for cash here at Gary Buys Houses for over ten years.
+But if you need to sell your home fast, we’ve been successfully purchasing homes for cash here at Gary Buys Houses since January 2009.
 Not just in Ogden, but all throughout Utah.
 We’re known for dependable home purchasing solutions.
 Read our reviews here.
 Convenient home buying solutions.
 And prompt home buying solutions… at a price that’s right for you.

-Ogden, and towns around Ogden such as Riverdale, South Ogden and West Haven, may be cities going through transition.
-But so is the rest of Utah.
+Ogden, and towns around Ogden such as Riverdale, South Ogden and West Haven, may be cities going through transition, but so is the rest of Utah.
 Whether you choose to sell your home in Ogden or not, we hope that you’ll continue living and loving all the Beehive State has to offer.